 - Use your hearing aids as your hearing care professional recommends.
-Incorrect use may damage your hearing. - Do not use a broken hearing aid.
+Incorrect use may damage vour hearing. - Do not use a broken hearing aid.
 It may not work properly and may be harmful to your hearing.
-It may also cause scratches or sores due to sharp edges. - Only use original tubes and domes with your hearing aids. - For safety reasons, use only the charger supplied by the manufacturer (Rechargeable model). - Only use accessories intended for use with your hearing aids.
+It may also cause scratches or sores due to sharp edges. - Use only original consumables from Beltone, e.g. domes. - Use only accessories intended for use with your hearing aids.
 Consult your hearing aid professional for more information - Do not try to modify the shape of your hearing aid or accessories.
-This can cause skin reactions or sharp edges leading to scratches or sores. - For Hearing Care Professionals: Do not change the outer casing or any parts of a hearing aid unless appropriately protected against ESD. - If you have a sore or injury where your hearing aid touches your ear or head, continued use of the hearing aid may cause it to worsen or prevent it from healing.
-Consult your hearing care professional for assistance - · If you have two hearing aids, they may be programmed differently.
+This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may be programmed differently.
 Do not swap them as this could damage your hearing.
-Your hearing aids are color-coded.
+Your hearing aids are colour-coded.
 Left = blue.
 Right = red.
-If your hearing aids are not color-coded, ask your hearing care professional to add color coding. - If you experience side effects, contact your hearing care professional, Possible side effects from wearing a hearing aid may be: - Dizziness
+If your hearing aids are not colour coded, ask your hearing care professional to add colour coding. - If you experience side effects, contact your hearing care professional.
+Possible side effects from wearing a hearing aid may be: - Dizziness - Tinnitus - Perceived worsening of hearing loss - Nausea - Headache - Skin reaction - Ear wax accumulation